RsgAI/Neural-Collaborative-Filtering-For-Movie-Recommendation/README.md

 ### - Preparation

-1. **Preparation1:** First Step of data preperation process.
+1. **Preparation1:** First Step of data preparation process.
 Reading data from csv file, dataset is shrinking, unused attributes and unrated movies are deleted.
 Ids are reset and data is saved as _pkl_ files for future use.
 **_RawData_** _(Rating.pkl, Movie.pkl)_ is created in this notebook.
 See <ins>_/DataPreparation/Preparation1.ipynb_</ins> file for details.